rigou/luksman/README.md

 * WARNING: This operation is irreversible
 * if no key file is specified by option -k or -l, user will be prompted for a passphrase
 * the LUKS header of the encrypted volume will be overwritten with random characters, making it permanently inaccessible
-* if the encrypted volume resides in a file container, this file will be deleted
+* if the encrypted volume resides in a container file, this file will be deleted
 * if there is a key file for this volume in the device specified by option -k or -l, this file will be deleted

 <details><summary>click here to see some examples</summary>